afridevelopers/.github/README.md

 ---

-Thank you for your interest in XXpert Solutions.
-We look forward to collaborating with you!
+Thank you for your interest in Afri-X. We look forward to collaborating with you!